First, you used the term “willy-nilly”, which I think is awesome. :D

 Also, I rarely pay full retail price for anything.
 Thrift stores, Ebay and vintage sellers on Etsy are a few of my frugal favorites.
 I just snapped up a pair of brown J. Crew Glenbrae boots for $65 (they’re normally $300) on Ebay.
 And groups like Gilt and Hautelook are pretty spiffy for high-end designer stuff heavily discounted.

 I totally understand what you and your friend are talking about.
 I’ve seen some Chicblogs with extensive entries chock full of designer items, and the user is often an age that still necessitates living with and being entirely financially supported by their parents.
-I don’t know if it’s big allowances or the fact that they don’t have to worry about things like rent/mortgage, car payments, insurance, etc, or perhaps a combination of the two.posted about 4 years ago
+I don’t know if it’s big allowances or the fact that they don’t have to worry about things like rent/mortgage, car payments, insurance, etc, or perhaps a combination of the two.posted over 4 years ago

 Haha, I’m still in high school with no job.